-Refinance private student loans
+Refinancing private student loans

 While this might be good news for some people, the criteria (at least in this example) are fairly complicated and likely require a lawyer’s assistance.

 Target private loan repayment first

-3. Continue to do this each month until the private student loan is paid off.
+- Continue to do this each month until the private student loan is paid off.

 Just keep in mind that you always have more flexibility with federal student loans, should you have to adjust your repayment strategy down the road.
 So, you might want to take every chance you have to pay off the private loans once and for all.

 Interested in refinancing student loans?Here are the top 6 lenders of 2018!

 |Get real rates from up to 4 Lenders at once